nagilum/varcache/README.md

 cache.set('key', 'value', 5000);
 ```

 This will store the data for 5 seconds.
+If you set 0, the data is stored
-Can also be extended to trigger
+without an expiration.
+Can also be extended to trigger callbacks when the data
-callbacks when the data is set and when the data expires.
+is set and when the data expires.

 ```js
 cache.set(